amaanmithani/chat_avatar_llm/README.md

 # Interactive Chat Avatar with LLMs

-An interactive chat avatar powered by LLaMA, SadTalker, and ElevenLabs.
-This project creates a realistic talking avatar that responds to user input with natural language and facial expressions.
+An AI-powered interactive avatar built with **LLaMA**, **SadTalker**, and **ElevenLabs**.
+This project brings conversations to life by generating natural responses with synchronized speech and realistic facial expressions.

 ## Features

-* Realistic talking avatar using SadTalker
+* 🎭 Realistic facial animation using SadTalker
-* Natural language responses using LLaMA
+* 🧠 Conversational responses powered by LLaMA
-* High-quality voice synthesis with ElevenLabs
+* 🔊 High-quality voice synthesis with ElevenLabs
-* Real-time chat interface using Gradio
+* ⚡ Real-time chat interface built with Gradio
-* Automatic model downloading and setup
+* 🔄 Automatic model setup and downloading for seamless deployment

 ## Prerequisites